mbiparva/spatiotemporal-multiplier-networks-pytorch/README.md

 ### JSON Annotation Generation
 You need to create the annotations of each training and test splits using the script provided in the lib/utils/json_ucf.py.
 They need to be placed in the annotation folder as described above.

-## Training and Validation
+## Training and Testing Procedures
+You can train or test the network by using the "train.py" or "test.pt" as follows.

+### Training Script
+You can use the tools/train.py to start training the network.
+If you use --help you will see the list of optional sys arguments that could be passed such as "--use-gpu" and "--gpu-id".
+You can also have a custom cfg file loaded to customize the reference one if you would not like to change the reference one.
+Additionally, you can set them one by one once you call "--set".

+### Test Script
+You can use the tools/test.py to start testing the network by loading a custom network snapshot.
+You have to pass "--pre-trained-id" and "--pre-trained-epoch" to specify the network id and the epoch the snapshot was taken at.

-### Training and Validation Configuration
+### Configuration File
 All of the configuration hyperparameters are set in the lib/utils/config.py.
-If you want to change them, simply edit the file with the settings you would like to.
+If you want to change them permanently, simply edit the file with the settings you would like to.
+Otherwise, use the approaches mentioned above to temporary change them.

+## Experimental Results
+This section will be updated with preliminary results soon.